 Section 16(a) of the Securities Exchange Act of 1934 requires our directors and officers, and persons who own more than 10% of our common stock, to file with the SEC initial reports of beneficial ownership and reports of changes in beneficial ownership of our common stock and other equity securities.
 Officers, directors, and such beneficial owners are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended December 26, 2020, our officers, directors, and such beneficial owners complied with all applicable Section 16(a) filing requirements, with the exception of one Form 4 for Mr. Foster relating to one exempt transaction (the exercise of a stock option award) that was filed late due to an inadvertent administrative error.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended December 25, 2021, our officers, directors, and such beneficial owners complied with all applicable Section 16(a) filing requirements.